gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 Seems to work locally - rebuild and push the images.

 Ok, new issue - it now seems like the API container may be crashing or something.
-I can see the network/CPU/memory utilization rise at the models are being downloaded, but they never seemed to finish. memory goes to about 50% and bytes received from the internet goes up to 40 M/s second for a minute or two and then everything stops.
+I can see the network/CPU/memory utilization rise at the models are being downloaded, but they never seemed to finish.
+Memory goes to about 50% and bytes received from the internet goes up to 40 M/s second for a minute or two and then everything stops.
 Like, even the traces stop.
 But the weird thing is the container is healthy in the Cloud console.
 Not sure what is going on.
 Are we reading the models into memory?
 We do only have 16 Gi, but the API doesn't use that much system memory...

+## 9. More troubleshooting: model loading

 OK, making progress - you need to set 8 CPUs to max out the memory at 32 Gi for a container, but for sidecar configs, the CPUs are split between the containers, so gave the API 6 CPUs with 24 Gi memory and the bot 2 CPUs.
 Let's see if we can download the models now.

 Nope, same behavior.
-I am starting to think maybe it's being spun down because Google see it is alive and healthy, but it's not processing requests.
+I am starting to think maybe it's being spun down because Google sees it is alive and healthy, but it's not processing requests.
 We did remove the `--no-cpu-throttling` flag.
 We could try putting it back, but I think it was in conflict with other parts of the configuration.
 The other option is to put the models in the container.
 This is more Cloud Run crap that makes me think we really should build this on GKE.

+It's been a few weeks over, and I'm about ready to ditch this mess for GKE, but I want to try two last things before we archive this, declare Cloud Run the wrong tool and move on.

+1. Package the models in the container with the API
+2. Add back `--no-cpu-throttling` to the run config.

+First up, I rebuilt the API image with the model inside.
+The image is 32 GB compressed, so this is not a great solution anyway, but let's give it a shot and see if we learn anything.

+OK, not surprisingly, deployment failed with `Revision 'agatha-00001-vvj' is not ready and cannot serve traffic.
+Container import failed:`.
+Google doesn't like me trying to cheat and stuff the models in the image.

+Last up, try to deploy the original image, which pulls the models from HuggingFace on start-up, adding `--no-cpu-throttling` to the run deploy command.